-Instagram monitors the most active accounts using the hashtag you’ve searched for and later will recommend those accounts to you, assuming that you will follow them.
+Instagram monitors the most active accounts using the hashtag you’ve searched for and will later recommend those accounts to you, assuming you will follow them.

 Instagram’s algorithm will track your Facebook friends that are on Instagram and suggest them as people you may follow.
 Still, your account will get recommended to your friends.

 How To Find the Suggested Friends on Instagram